AEPKILL/husky-di/docs/apis.md

 #### isPrivate

-Indicate whether a provider is container-private.
-Container-private providers are not allowed to be resolved externally; they are only permitted for internal use within the container.
+Indicates whether a provider is container-private.
+Private providers can only be used internally within the container:

-e.g.

 ```typescript
 import {